 “Show me your original face” could be translated as “emerge.”
 Stand forth.
 Stop suppressing yourself.
 Stop hiding.

 But it doesn’t mean attack, insult, or anything close.
-To do that would be to violate our divine nature and the way God designed life, it seems to me, makes that result in more tension, more layers of withheld energy and consciousness, further darkness.
+To do that would be to violate our divine nature.
+The way God designed life, it seems to me, makes that result in more tension, more layers of withheld energy and consciousness, further darkness.

 Emergence is emergence from attack, from duality, from separativeness, the emergence of our nature as it is, free of restraint but also harmless and unconcerned with what others do or don’t do.